Estate Administration & Probate

-When a person dies and has assets solely in his/her own name, it is generally necessary to open a formal proceeding in the Surrogate’s Court.
-In legalese, the deceased is referred to as the “decedent” and the formal proceeding is called “Probate.”
-Probate is the process used to pass the assets on to others.
-If the decedent has a Will, the recipients named in this Will are called beneficiaries and the estate is considered to be a “Testate Estate.”
-If the decedent does not have a Will, the recipients of this person’s assets are the “heirs at law” (known as “administration”).
-This is known as an “Intestate estate.”
+When a person dies and owns assets solely in his/her/their own name, it’s generally necessary to open a formal proceeding in the Surrogate’s Court.
+The formal court proceeding is called “probate” or “estate administration.”
+This is the legal process used to pass the assets on to others.
+If the decedent left a will, the estate is considered to be a recipients named in this will are called beneficiaries and the estate is considered to be a “testate estate.”
+If the decedent did not leave a will, the recipients of this person’s assets are the “heirs at law.”
+This is known as “intestate administration.”

-In either case, either the named executor or the administrator must commence a proceeding in Surrogate’s Court that notifies the community of the person’s death.
-This proceeding provides an opportunity for creditors to file claims against the estate and heirs to voice objections if they feel that there is something awry in the decedent’s testamentary plan.
-Needless to say, this is a very confusing process at a time when the person in charge of the estate is often in mourning over the loss of a loved one.
-PB assists families in the handling of the decedent’s estate.
+In either case, the named executor or the administrator must commence a proceeding in Surrogate’s Court that notifies the interested parties of the person’s death.
+This Surrogate’s Court proceeding provides an opportunity for creditors to file claims against the estate and the heirs have the oppurtunity to be notified of the process.
+Needless to say, this can be a confusing process at a time when the person in charge of the estate is often in mourning over the loss of a loved one.
+The attorneys at Pfalzgraf Beinhauer assist families in the handling of the decedent’s estate.

 After all of the assets have been accounted for and all creditors paid, we prepare an accounting for all of the beneficiaries under the will or the heirs at law (if there is no will).
 After getting their consent, we prepare and file the documents to release the executor, distribute the assets, and close the estate.

 Proper estate planning can help families avoid probate and a complex estate administration process.
 Our experienced estate planning attorneys are here to help.
 Learn more about our estate planning services.